nehamanoj1105/amfoss-tasks/task-04/README.md

    - /list and /reading_list: Manage and view reading list with add/delete buttons(contains an add,delete and view option).

 ##### The env file contains the Telegram and Google Books API Token
+This helped me understand how telegram bots work and how they are created.